Sofrito: Latin America

-In Venezuelan cuisine, sofrito or aliño has four main ingredients: garlic, onions, bell pepper and sweet chili (ají dulce) generally fried in corn oil.
+In Venezuelan cuisine, sofrito or aliño has four main ingredients: garlic, onions, bell pepper, and sweet chili (ají dulce) generally fried in corn oil.
 Sometimes other secondary components are added such as tomato, spring onions, parsley or coriander, depending on the dish.

 The Caribbean

 In Cuban cuisine, the main components of sofrito are Spanish onions, garlic, and green or red bell peppers.
 Ají cachucha is also often used instead of or in addition to bell peppers.
 It is a base for beans, stews, rices, and other dishes, including ropa vieja and picadillo.
 Optional ingredients include tomato sauce, dry white wine, cumin, bay leaf, and cilantro.
 Chorizo (a kind of spicy, cured sausage), tocino (salt pork) and ham are added for specific recipes, such as beans.

-In Dominican cuisine, the standard ingredients of sofrito or sazón are chopped cubanelle pepper or bell pepper, red onion, garlic, and lippia (Jamaica oregano).
-Optional ingredients include cilantro, culantro, celery, tomato paste or fresh tomatoes, sour orange, vinegar, or sweet chili peppers.
-Dominicans also add alcaparrado (olives) for some dishes.
+In Dominican cuisine, sofrito is commonly known as sazón.
+Unlike many other Caribbean and Latin American sofritos, Dominican sazón does not follow a single standard recipe, since ingredients vary widely between cooks and families.
+What most defines Dominican sazón is the use of false orégano, garlic, red onions and, cubanelle peppers.
+False orégano is one of the most important herbs in Dominican gastronomy and appears in countless savory dishes, including meats, stews, beans, and even hot sauces.
+Depending on the household or region, sazón may also include annatto, tomatoes, bell peppers, celery, vinegar, citrus juice, culantro, ají dulce, cilantro, and other aromatics.

-In Puerto Rican cuisine, the sofrito gets its characteristic flavor and green color from the addition of recao (culantro), and is sometimes interchangeably called recaíto.
-Family recipes vary but ingredients may include a combination of recao (culantro), aji dulce, cubanelle peppers, bell peppers, pimiento, white or yellow onion, garlic, cilantro, and Alcaparrado (pitted manzanilla olives, pimientos and capers).
-Sofrito is often made in large batches and blended, bottled and stored in a refrigerator or freezer.
-Tomato is a controversial and less common ingredient in Puerto Rican sofrito, but it may be added.
-The reason many Puerto Rican sofrito recipes omit tomatoes is because some traditional dishes, like Pernil, call for sofrito without any tomato.
-Tomato sauce can always be added at a later stage in cooking if the recipe calls for it, such as in arroz con gandules.
+In Puerto Rican cuisine, sofrito is defined by its heavy use of recao (culantro) and ají dulce (sweet chili peppers), which give Puerto Rican sofrito its characteristic flavor and aroma.
+Yellow onions, garlic, cilantro—sometimes including the roots—cubanelle peppers, red bell peppers, and pimientos are blended into a smooth paste.
+The sofrito is then stored for later use and, when cooking, is typically sautéed in oil or lard, often alongside cured pork, olives, capers, tomatoes, and other seasonings.
+Orégano brujo, sometimes called "sofrito oregano," was also traditionally used in some Puerto Rican sofrito recipes.